 While these are the only mandatory items, check out my resources for other useful services and items.

-With necessities squared away, let’s take a couple minutes to talk about the importance of strategy.
+With necessities squared away, let’s take a moment to talk about the importance of building assets.

 A strategy is a set of tactics and actions specifically chosen based on your strengths and current resources to achieve your core objective.
 Effective strategies lean heavily on your strengths—those areas where you have a competitive advantage over fellow authors—while minimizing your weaknesses and acknowledging constraints.